-The Company's alluvial properties are located on tributaries of the Indian River in the Klondike gold district near Dawson City, Yukon and are comprised of Australia Creek, Dominion Creek and Melba Creek.
-The Company also owns alluvial claims that are managed along with the Klondike Gold project at California Creek and McKim Creek.
+The Company's alluvial properties are located on tributaries of the Indian River in the Klondike gold district near Dawson City, Yukon and comprise Australia, Dominion and Melba Creeks.
+The Company also owns alluvial claims that are managed along with the Klondike Gold project at California Creek east of Dawson City and in the Keno Hill silver district at McKim, Allen, Faith and East Granite Creeks.